 Decisions regarding University closings are generally posted in the early morning hours on the Princeton University homepage.
 To confirm whether the University is closed due to inclement weather, please call the University weather alert hotline at 609-258-SNOW.
 During inclement weather, the Employer Engagement team may also be reached at [email protected].

 All employers participating in our on-campus recruiting program are required to use Handshake for posting positions and scheduling on-campus interviews at the Center for Career Development.
 In a rare occasion where employers are required to use other scheduling systems by their own organizations, they must provide a final schedule at least 72 hours or two business days (if an interview date is on Monday) in advance of their on-campus interview date.
 Failure to provide this information may result in the cancellation of your assigned interview date.

-All on-campus interviews and information sessions must be held at the Center for Career Development or in Princeton campus buildings assigned by the Center for Career Development.
-Off-campus interviews to take place in hotel guest rooms or private residence are strongly discouraged.
+All on-campus interviews; coffee chats, information sessions and other events must be held at the Center for Career Development or in Princeton campus buildings assigned by the Center for Career Development.
+Off-campus interviews to take place in hotel guest rooms or private residences are strongly discouraged.

 The Center for Career Development reserves the right to attend and assess all events and programs as well as collect student attendance when they are scheduled and/or publicized through our office.

 Our second round interview policy is intended to give students the opportunity to be able to attend all scheduled first-round interviews with employers of their choice.
 Students should not be asked to cancel a first round interview in order to attend a second round interview.
 Employers should make every effort to accommodate candidates’ class and interview schedules.